cloud-fum/cloudy/README.md

 You are asked to migrate an existing monolith project to a microservice architecture, following these steps:
 1. Find a monolithic project or write one from scratch with adequate complexity.
-2. Design a microservice architecture consisting of at least 3 microservices, each of which with a specific database (stateful microservices).
+2. Design a microservice architecture consisting of at least 3 microservices, each of which with a specific non-trivial data storage component such as a database with at least a table (stateful microservices).
 3. Prepare a document for written details (markdown file).
-4. Create a diagram that indicates the services along with their interal and external api connections.
+4. Create a diagram that indicates the services along with their interal and external api connections. (similar to access diagram 4)

+### Documents expected details ###
+* Describe at a very high level the system's architecture, identifying the components/modules that will interact.
+* What is interesting about this project from a technical point of view?

 ### Project Constraints ###

 * Your design must have at least one internal GRPC call.
-* Describe at a very high level the system's architecture, identifying the components/modules that will interact.
 * Work in groups of two or three to brainstorm several possible projects and architectures.
 * Be prepared to present your project proposals.